kmu/cif2cell/README.md

 # Python 3 Support

-* Original version of cif2cell (https://sourceforge.net/projects/cif2cell/) is modified for comatibility with Python 3.
+* Original version of cif2cell (https://sourceforge.net/projects/cif2cell/) is modified for compatibility with Python 3.

 ## Dependency